रaपa Learning

 • Do passing tests give confidence of acceptable behavior?

-• Can we recognize the control flow?
-E.g., as a chain of responsibility?
+• Can you recognize the control flow?